delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 s3.advance === s1.advance;
 ```

-In order to further strengthen the association between constructor and API, we
-shall carry out a minor modification: creating the object with the API as a
-**property of the constructor function,** thereby grouping everything in the
-same place (the `newShot` function.)
+In order to further strengthen the association between constructor and API, we shall perform a minor modification: creating the object with the API as a **property of the constructor function,** thereby grouping everything in the same place (the `newShot` function.)

 ```js
 function newShot(position, velocity) {